Tuesday, January 6, 2026

 Tuesday, April 7, 2026

-Bruce is fascinated with the science of electromagnetic waves and the means of sending/detecting them.
+Bruce is fascinated with the science of electromagnetic waves and the means of sending and/or detecting them.
 As an analytical chemist, he appreciates the definite parallel between chemical analysis for trace impurities and digging out weak RF signals from receiving systems.
-WSPR beacon transmissions, with ever low RF power levels down to as low as 10 microwatts (-20 dBm), are still receivable from hundreds of miles away.
+WSPR beacon transmissions, with extremely low RF power levels down to as low as 10 microwatts (-20 dBm), are still receivable from hundreds of miles away.

 His presentation, titled “You Used Ethernet Cable for WHAT?”, will highlight the advantages of using ethernet cable as a feedline for HF antennas.
 The four twisted pairs of wire in ethernet cable can be used for much more than connecting a PC to a router.
 The characteristics of ethernet cable (impedance, line loss, matching needs, cost) will be discussed, along with real-world examples from his Antenna Farm of using a single cable for multiple receive only antennas.